-Probe is on, after a Chevrolet Volt battery caught fire several weeks after the car was tested by a testing agency.
-Federal safety officials from the National Highway Traffic Safety Administration will conduct an investigation to decide whether Chevrolet’s Volt plug-in hybrid sedan batteries are prone to fire.
+A probe is on after a Chevrolet Volt battery caught fire several weeks after a testing agency tested the car.
+Federal safety officials from the National Highway Traffic Safety Administration will investigate whether Chevrolet’s Volt plug-in hybrid sedan batteries are prone to fire.

-Agency officials have concluded that the crash damaged the car’s batteries as a result of which, they later caught fire.
-However, they don’t believe that electric cars are more prone to the risk of fire than gasoline powered cars.
+Agency officials have concluded that the crash damaged the car’s batteries.
+As a result, they later caught fire.
+However, they don’t believe that electric cars are more prone to the risk of fire than gasoline-powered cars.

-Nevertheless, NHTSA will conduct further tests to reduce the risk of fire in electric cars with the help of automakers.
+Nevertheless, NHTSA will conduct further tests to reduce the risk of fire in electric cars with automakers’ help.

 The Chevrolet Volt runs on batteries for the first 40 miles.
-When the batteries run low, it switches over to a gasoline engine which powers an electric generator to extend the vehicle’s range.
+When the batteries run low, it switches over to a gasoline engine that powers an electric generator to extend its range.

-There are several other electric cars in line for release which include the Nissan Leaf and Tesla Roadster.
+There are several other electric cars in line for release, including the Nissan Leaf and Tesla Roadster.
 All cars are plug-in hybrid electric vehicles.